 Important to note:

-- Presence is obligatory during teaching
+- Presence is obligatory during all teaching.
+Maximum of 2 absences (at student’s discretion).

 Students will have access to collected peer and lecturer feedback after presentations.

 Projects will be evaluated according to the quality of the implementation and presentation.

 Upon request, there will be an opportunity to receive feedback on the final digital exam.